sabbelasichon/t3_messenger/README.md

 Please have a look for further configuration details at the [doctrine transport](https://symfony.com/doc/current/messenger.html#doctrine-transport).

+## Null Transport

+The extension ships also with a NullTransport.
+This is useful if you want some messages in some instances not to be handled at all.

 ## Middleware

 Have a look at the Symfony Documentation about [Middleware](https://symfony.com/doc/current/messenger.html#middleware) to understand the concept behind it.